-The Governing body /Trust board will not tolerate harassment, bullying or victimisation and will take action to protect you.
+The Governing body will not tolerate harassment, bullying or victimisation and will take action to protect you.

 In the event that you believe that you have suffered any such treatment, you should inform the Headteacher immediately.
-If you believe your Headteacher is involved, you should approach your Chair of Governors or relevant person on the MAT/Trust Board.
+If you believe your Headteacher is involved, you should approach your Chair of Governors.
+If the issue is with the Headteacher or the Chair then the Vice Chair can be contacted; our Vice Chair is Adam Grice.